Operational Readiness

 What proof is required?

-Teams should agree on required evidence for exposure, affected version, source confidence, fixed version, and validation.
+Teams should agree on required evidence for exposure, affected version, source confidence, scanner context, fixed version, validation, and closure quality.

 Telemetry